-All blankets and items will need to be taken home and washed every Friday.
-Please remember that our staff is here to focus their full attention on running program.
+Please remember that our staff is here to focus their full attention on running the program.
 We want to minimize the time spent tracking down clothing and toys from home, so label all your child’s items.

-Teachers make classroom material decisions with the intent to provide opportunities for discovery, variety and creativity.
-We ask that children do not bring in toys from home as it distracts from the work that the classroom does, with the exception of a nap-time stuffed animal.
+Teachers make classroom material decisions with the intent to provide opportunities for discovery, variety, and creativity.
+We ask that children not bring in toys from home as it distracts from the classroom’s work, with the exception of a nap-time stuffed animal.
 Any item deemed by staff to be unsafe or unsuitable will be returned to the parents with instructions stating that it is not to be brought to the center again.
-Children are not allowed to bring toy weapons of any kind to the center.
+Children are not allowed to bring toy weapons to the center.

-In the event of severe weather or other emergency, Hillcrest will follow the Municipality of Anchorage’s closures.
-If Hillcrest closes as a consequence of severe weather or other emergency, the center will be closed for the entire day.
-Every effort will be made to have notice of closures of the center available on the voicemail and on our Facebook page.
+In the event of severe weather or other emergencies, Hillcrest will follow the Municipality of Anchorage’s closures.
+If Hillcrest closes due to severe weather or another emergency, the center will be closed for the entire day.
+Notice of closures will go out on REMIND.

-Please be aware that Hillcrest does not follow the Anchorage School District closings for weather.
-In the event of severe weather and closures of ASD, which may cause inadequate staffing, Hillcrest will accept children on a first come, first served basis as ratio allows.
-If you have a flexible work schedule, we ask that you minimize use of care to accommodate those families who do not.
+Please be aware that Hillcrest does not follow the Anchorage School District closings for the weather.
+In the event of severe weather and closures of ASD, which may cause inadequate staffing, Hillcrest will accept children on a first-come, first-served basis as the ratio allows.
+If you have a flexible work schedule, we ask that you minimize care use to accommodate those families who do not.

 The wellness of all children and staff at Hillcrest is a priority.
 Teachers maintain sanitary practices throughout the day to minimize the spread of illness, yet illness is a part of childhood.
-If a child becomes ill while at Hillcrest parents are notified and expected to pick up their child within the hour.
-In the event the parent cannot be reached, numbers on the emergency card will be called to locate a responsible adult to pick up the child.
-It is in the best interest of all the children in the center that sick children be kept at home as to not infect others.
+If a child becomes ill while at Hillcrest, parents are notified and expected to pick up their child within the hour.
+If the parent cannot be reached, numbers on the emergency card will be called to locate a responsible adult to pick up the child.
+It is in the best interest of all the children in the center that sick children be kept at home so as not to infect others.
 It is the responsibility of parents to notify Hillcrest whenever a child will not be in attendance.

 Hillcrest Children’s Center does not admit children, parent(s), or employees showing signs of a serious illness or excludable symptoms, nor allow them to remain in attendance unless a medical provider approves their attendance.
 Medical approval shall indicate the safety and well-being of everyone at Hillcrest.
 All parents and DHHS will be notified if children are exposed to any one of the following illnesses: Diphtheria, German measles (Rubella), Homophiles Influenza, Measles (Rubella), Bacterial Meningitis, Mumps, Pertussis (Whooping Cough), Tuberculosis, Meningococcal Infection, Giardia, Hepatitis A, Salmonellosis, Shigellosis.

-To provide children with a safe and healthy environment, Hillcrest determines if children shall be removed from and/or not be allowed admittance to program through utilization of the guidelines outlined in the most current edition of Managing Infectious Diseases in Child Care and Schools: A Quick Reference Guide.
+Hillcrest determines if children shall be removed from and/or not be allowed admittance to the program through the guidelines outlined in the most current edition of Managing Infectious Diseases in Child Care to provide children with a safe and healthy environment and Schools: A Quick Reference Guide.
 A general rule of excludable symptoms is a high fever; behavior uncharacteristic for that child observed by: child not playing; child acting confused; persistent or inconsolable crying; open, oozing blisters; and/or loss of appetite characterized by refusing all solids or liquids.

-In determining if your child is well enough to attend, please consider the following.
+Please consider the following in determining if your child is well enough to attend.
 First, consult your Dr. regarding concerns for your child’s health.
 Second, consider the planned daily routine of your child’s class and determine that your child can fully participate in those without compromising the needs of your child and those of their classmates.
-If your child is not able to participate in the planned daily activities, such as going outside, your child will be excluded from care that day.
+If your child cannot participate in the planned daily activities, such as going outside, that day will be excluded from care.

-Non-prescription medications such as Tylenol, Sudafed, cough syrup, etc. can only be given for four consecutive days without a written notice from a physician.
-Non-prescription medications can only be administered in accordance with the directions on the bottle without written direction from a physician.
-If the bottle says age 2yrs and over or consult physician we are unable to give the medication to a child under 24 months without written direction from a physician.
+Non-prescription medications such as Tylenol, Sudafed, cough syrup, etc., can only be given for four consecutive days without written notice from a physician.
+Non-prescription medications can only be administered following the directions on the bottle without written directions from a physician.
+If the bottle says age 2yrs and over or consult a physician, we cannot give the medication to a child under 24 months without written direction from a physician.
 Staff will only administer medication per medication instructions.
-Parent must provide daily authorization for Hillcrest Staff to administer non-prescription medicine.
+Parents must provide daily authorization for Hillcrest Staff to administer non-prescription medicine.